4doge/cheatsheets/kubernetes.md

 - Run `kubectl describe nodes ip-xx-xx-xx-xxx.eu-central-1.compute.internal` and search for an `ExternalIP` value (e.g. `xx.xx.xxx.xx`)
 - Access the `ExternalIP` via `https` protocol. (e.g. https://xx.xx.xxx.xx/
 - Run `kubectl config view` to get the basic auth credentials
+- Run `kubectl get secret` to view list of secrets
+- Run `kubectl describe secret default-token-<some_random_id>` to get the Token for Sign in to the Dashboard UI